A Holistic Nurse’s Guide to Creating a Healing Space at Home

 The environment itself becomes part of the healing.

 I remember one evening after his transplant when the house was quiet and the light was soft.
 I noticed his shoulders begin to relax in a way I had not seen in some time.
 He rested more deeply.
-There were moments when he would simply sit and look outside, being with the trees, with the light, with something that did not require effort.
+There were moments when he would simply sit and gaze outside, being with the trees, with the light, with something that did not require effort.
 It was subtle, but it was real.
 The space was supporting him.

 Begin with clearing